The Sermon on the Mount site.

 Stone Age through Bronze Age

-To judge from durations mentioned in the text, references to stone implements and the gradual appearance in the text of bronze as a commonplace metal, this period gave rise to the earliest Genesis traditions, some of which are alluded to in the Sermon.
+To judge from durations mentioned in the text, references to stone implements and the gradual appearance in the text of bronze as a commonplace metal, this period gave rise to the earliest Genesis accounts, some of which are alluded to in the Sermon.

 About 2000-1800 B.C.E.